All Products

 Document Center

-This topic describes the features of Serverless synchronization tasks and how to configure them in Data Integration.
+This topic describes the features of serverless synchronization tasks in Data Integration and explains how to configure them.

 • Supported regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Hong Kong), UK (London), US (Silicon Valley), US (Virginia), Japan (Tokyo), Germany (Frankfurt), Malaysia (Kuala Lumpur).